So I was scanning the Internet news one morning and I came across this headline:

 Well, I thought, at least the headline wasn’t total click bait.
-It’s didn’t say, for instance, “You’ll never guess what mythical feature was found in Iceland.”
+It’s didn’t say, for instance, “You’ll never guess what mythical creature was found in Iceland.”
 And it even put “unicorn” in quotes to tell me it wasn’t a real unicorn.

 “During the peak of unicorn food trends, Icelandic farmers came across the real thing.
 A ram, who was born last spring to Erla Porey Olafsdottir and her husband, Bjarni Bjarnason, is a real-life unicorn, according to a translation from the local newspaper the Iceland Monitor.
 The farmers appropriately named the creature Unicorn.”

 It goes without saying that this raised two important questions:

 - How the hell do people in Iceland pronounce each other’s names?

 I don’t know the answer to the first question, although I suspect that when you visit Iceland, you hear many of the natives yelling, “Hey, you!” at each other.
 The answer to the second question was easy to find, simply by Googling “unicorn food trend.”
 The answer is: “Yes, yes there is.”

 I was excited at first, because I was looking forward to trying some unicorn beef hash with a side of unicorn on the cob.
 It seems, however, that unicorn food does not involve the killing and cooking of unicorns.

 Nor is unicorn food what you feed a unicorn.
 This is a good thing, because no one is entirely sure what a unicorn eats.
 According to a real website called “Harry Potter Answers:”